ArnaudBelcour/rhea_mapper/README.md

 # rhea_mapper

-Rheamapper is a Python3 (Python >= 3.6) tool to create draft metabolic network from genomes, sparql query on Rhea or Uniprot and from tsv files containing list of Rhea reactions or Uniprot protein IDs.
+Rhea_mapper is a Python3 (Python >= 3.6) tool to create draft metabolic network from genomes, sparql query on Rhea or Uniprot and from tsv files containing list of Rhea reactions or Uniprot protein IDs.

 ## Table of contents
 - [rhea_mapper](#rhea_mapper)